slashedzer0/nobara-dotfiles/README.md

 ## ℹ️ Important Notes

-- The rice is done on GNOME v42.x and probably will not work on other version.
+- The rice is done on GNOME v42.x and probably will not work on older version.
 Some of the extensions are comes pre-installed (*) from Nobara 36, which is the OS I use.
 - You can remove the titlebar buttons to achieve more minimalism:

 ```bash